 borrow books, even ones that are in copyright thanks to an agreement with partner libraries and a bit of envelope pushing.
-You see Open Library takes books that are not heavily circulated (this is a 20 year old kids book) and scans them and puts them away.
+You see Open Library takes books that are not heavily circulated (this is a 20 year old kids book) and scans them and puts the original away.
 Then it circulates the digital copy, one copy at a time, to anyone the Open Library serves.
+Which recently expanded to include the entire world.
 It's sort of nuts.
 They're sort of waiting for someone to sue them.
-One of their partners is Boston Public Library and I've seen them talk about this.
+One of their partners is Boston Public Library (and NY State Library) and I've seen them talk about this.
 But I bet when (or if) they're sued, they will win.
 Here's a little quote from an article on Copyright Risk Management in ARL's Digital Library Issues publication about what you really need to worry about.
-First, try to reduce the number of risky items that a collection contains.
-Second, try to reduce the number of people who are likely to want to sue you over the collection. borrow books, even ones that are in copyright thanks to an agreement with partner libraries and a bit of envelope pushing.
-You see Open Library takes books that are not heavily circulated (this is a 20 year old kids book) and scans them and puts them away.
-Then it circulates the digital copy, one copy at a time, to anyone the Open Library serves.
-It's sort of nuts.
-They're sort of waiting for someone to sue them.
-One of their partners is Boston Public Library and I've seen them talk about this.
-But I bet when (or if) they're sued, they will win.
-Here's a little quote from an article on Copyright Risk Management in ARL's Digital Library Issues publication about what you really need to worry about.

 BUT...

-- Insecurity and hesitation=staff costs, mission deformed - Fair use would help, but is under-used - Risk aversion substituted for fair use analysis This is also from the ARLs Code of Best Practices.
+- Insecurity and hesitation=staff costs, mission deformed - Fair use would help, but is under-used - Risk aversion substituted for fair use analysis

+And here's ARL talking about our major impediments.
+This is also from the ARLs Code of Best Practices.
 Often the impediments to actually USING things in a fair use fashion aren't technological they're what we like to call "wetware" Or like we say on MetaFilter "you are trying to employ a technological solution for a social problem" or more simply, PEBCAK